twilio/twilio-conversations-demo-react/README.md

 ### Deploy on Github Codespaces

 - Click [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/twilio/twilio-conversations-demo-react)
-- Wait for the pop-up
+- Wait for the pop-up message to let you know that the port forwarding is done.
+Then, click "Open in Browser".
+- If the pop-up message isn't displayed, you can always open "PORTS" tab and click on "Open in Browser" button manually.

 ### Run Application Locally